JongseobBaek/inet/doc/src/users-guide/ch-network-nodes.rst

    protocols.

 -  *Link layer protocols* are usually simple modules sitting in network interface modules.
-Some protocols, for example :protocol:§IEEE 802.11 MAC§, are modeled as a compound module themselves due to the complexity of the protocol.
+Some protocols, for example :protocol:`IEEE 802.11 MAC`, are modeled as a compound module themselves due to the complexity of the protocol.

 -  *Physical layer protocols* are compound modules also being part of network interface modules.